 Wearing lipstick and high heels all began as self-exploration for CBS graduate Finn Ferjá.
 But his sequin-clad drag counterpart, Miss Boogie O’Kayla, obviously has greater potential than giving Finn a personal boost of empowerment.
 Miss Boogie is a role model for the youth of today and makes businesses more diverse and inclusive.

-Disclaimer: This story was written right after the New Year in 2020, but is being published now to celebrate Copenhagen Pride 2020, August 17 – 23 – which took place online.
+Disclaimer: This story was written right after the New Year in 2020, but was published on August 14 2020 to celebrate Copenhagen Pride 2020, August 17 – 23 – which took place online.
 The piece is being re-published today (August 11 2021) to mark the celebration of Copenhagen 2021.

 “Okay, let’s pray to the makeup gods,” says Finn Ferjá as he takes a deep breath and opens a palette of bright eyeshadows with names like ‘Shuffle’, ‘Guilty’ and ‘Hustle’.

 It is 12:30 PM and Finn Ferjá has spent two hours on his beauty routine, which will eventually transform him into Miss Boogie O’Kayla.
 His drag companion.
 This afternoon on Tuesday November 19, 2019, Miss Boogie – AKA Miss CBS – will host a Drag Bingo event with her drag-friend Annie Rection.

 It is only about 3.5 years since the Faroese CBS graduate was in a hotel room with a girlfriend putting on foundation and lipstick for the first time ever.
 Now, he has a closet dedicated to his sequin dresses, voluminous wigs and boxes of killer heels and boots, as well as an entire dressing table full of drawers bursting with make-up accessories to make Miss Boogie look smashing.